Jahfry/SteamOS/keyd.md

 # 'keyd' on the Steam Deck

-This is a long guide to help people newer to modifying their Steam Deck.
+**NOTE:** This is guide is *long* to help people newer to modifying their Steam Deck.
 Sorry for the folks that just want the nitty gritty, I'd rather just write 1 guide :) And I want to be able to completely redo my procedure if I need to at some random point in the forgetful future.

+***Don't go any farther*** unless you are comfortable with running Linux terminal commands.
+Running commands like this is gives *you* responsibility for fixing any mistakes.
+This guide is *meant for people who don't mind tinkering with Linux*.

-*What are we doing?* Installing 'keyd' on a Steam Deck.
+* *What are we doing?* Installing 'keyd' on a Steam Deck.

-*Why are we doing that?* So you can remap keys on a physical USB keyboard and have it work *both in Game and Desktop mode*, without affecting the Steam Deck's "volume" and "power" buttons.
+* *Why are we doing that?* So you can remap keys on a physical USB keyboard and have it work *both in Game and Desktop mode*.

-**The Main Problem?** 'keyd' only comes in source code so you'll need to set up your Steam Deck to compile the program first.
+* **The Main Problem?** 'keyd' only comes in source code so you'll need to set up your Steam Deck to compile the program first.

 ***Warning***: Updating SteamOS will overwrite the compiler packages we need to update to do the compiling.
 I'm not sure if that will affect the 'keyd' binary or not after an update, **but it probably will**.
 If so you will *need to repeat this process after SteamOS updates*.

 **I'll try to remember to edit this section after the next SteamOS update to answer whether you'll have to do this,** but I think it is a safe assumption.

-***Don't go any farther*** unless you are comfortable with running Linux terminal commands and are willing to take responsibility for any mistakes (at worst you may get to a point where you have to reset your Deck, this won't BREAK it, but mistakes *could* be very inconvenient).
-Honestly this guide is *meant for people who don't mind tinkering with Linux*.
-The best thing that could happen would be Valve incorporating 'keyd' into their distribution so that it didn't break on OS updates.
-If you don't feel like you can keep things straight for each update this process may not be for you. **An aternative is 'kmonad'**, which I've used before, but doesn't (at least not easily) work in Game Mode.
+***Why is Game Mode important?*** Simply put ... frames per second.
+For me World of Warcraft gets 50% more FPS in Game Mode than in Desktop Mode.

+*Alternatives?*
+   * 'kmonad'
+      * Can be installed without needing to write to the readonly portion of SteamOS, so it works through updates without needing to be fixed
+      * Only works in Desktop mode (maybe could work in Game mode but not without a lot of finessing)
+      * Is harder to configure, at least for me
+      * Comes in binary form (good) but required a very old version when I had it running a year ago
-*Why is Game Mode important?* Simply put ... frames per second.
-For me World of Warcraft gets about 50% more FPS in Game Mode than in Desktop Mode.
-If you've been happy with performance playing a game that wants a keyboard in Desktop Mode, look into 'kmonad' for a solution that works through SteamOS updates.
-I nuked the install that worked with 'kmonad' and forgot to document it so unfortunately (at least for now) I don't have a guide for that.
+      * **NOTE:** I nuked the install that worked with 'kmonad' and forgot to document it so unfortunately (at least for now) I don't have a guide for that

 ## 0. Prep work for compiling 'keyd' on the Steam Deck